-Under the CIP Program, The Kent County Water Authority completed our new state-of-the-art ultra-filtration water treatment plant on Nooseneck Hill Road in Coventry.
-As of December 2014, the plant was in full operation for a period of one year being accepted as completed under the contract requirements.
-The plant produced 100 million gallons of high quality drinking water over the past year with plans of doubling that production for the next fiscal year.
+Under the CIP Program, the Kent County Water Authority completed our new state-of-the-art ultra-filtration water treatment plant on Nooseneck Hill Road in Coventry.
+The plant is in full operation since final commissioning in December of 2014.
+The plant has produced 200 million gallons of high quality drinking water over the past two years with plans of doubling that production for the next fiscal year.

-Commissioning of this facility represents a major milestone in our strategic planning initiative to increase supply and provide redundant source water capabilities that can continue to supply our customers should a malevolent event or casualty occur at one of our wholesale connections.
+Commissioning of this facility represents the accomplishment of a major milestone in our strategic planning initiative to increase supply and provide redundant source water capabilities that can continue to supply our customers should a malevolent event or casualty occur at one of our wholesale connections.
 The plant was also designed with future growth in mind.
 The plant can be expanded using the existing layout and "plugging in" additional treatment filtration modules.
 This modular component will allow for a cost effective additional capacity of one million gallons per day above the current constructed capacity.
 The wells and treatment facilities will be in operation 24 hours a day to provide the most cost effective benefit to our customers.
 This project will significantly improve Kent County Water Authority's ability to meet the growing demand in the system associated with both residential and economic development and secure this valuable supply for decades to come.